mykiwi/docker-symfony/README.md

 ```
 xdg-open "http://`docker inspect --format="{{.NetworkSettings.IPAddress}}" project_name`"
-# You can replacer xdg-open with firefox or something else
+# You can replace xdg-open with firefox or something else
 ```

 ### Symfony console